 For example, stone or bark mulch may be difficult to traverse for those using wheelchairs.

 Decorations such as flower pots inside the path may become obstacles for those with vision impairments.

 Installing an outdoor stair lift is another excellent way to enhance the accessibility of an outdoor walkway.

 The U.S. Department of Transportation, Federal Highway Administration, has published an informative guide that can help you make your walkway accessible for all.
 This booklet includes information on grading, curb ramps, and materials for making your garden pathway.

 When to Call the Landscaping Pros

-While you may be able to handle creating a walkway made of mulch, gravel, or wooden pallets, pouring and stamping concrete or laying intricate patterns with bricks or stones may be out of the scope of your wheelhouse.
+The more involved a project is, the better it is to consider bringing in a landscape professional for help.
+Although you may be able to handle creating a walkway made of bark mulch, gravel, or wooden pallets, pouring and stamping concrete or laying intricate patterns with bricks or stones may be out of the scope of your wheelhouse.

 Main Photo Credit: Needpix